resampled/dice/README.md

-**Dice** is a Django-powered lightweight blogging platform as following [Mozilla's Django assessment](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/django_assessment_blog).
+**Dice** (aka Diceblog) is a Django-powered lightweight blogging platform as following [Mozilla's Django assessment](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/django_assessment_blog).

 Be warned that currently this software is in active development and not fully implemented.
 Please do not attempt to deploy or use this software yourself at this point in time, or you will be really disappointed.
-In the future, additional packages (e.g. AllAuth) may be required.
+In the future, additional packages may be required.

-So far, the following Python packages are required: nanoid 2.0.0 (`pip install nanoid==2.0.0`)
+So far, the following Python packages are required: nanoid 2.0.0 (`pip install nanoid==2.0.0`) django-allauth 64.1.0 (`pip install django-allauth==64.1.0`)